Director: Don Richardson

 Production #: 9522

-Planning an “explosive” publicity stunt, space magician Zalto (Al Lewis) recruits Dr. Smith for a special assignment: the good doctor must fire rockets at a deserted asteroid, thereby spelling out Zalto’s name in flaming letters.
-When Will accidentally traps himself in the vessel piloted by Dr. Smith, Zalto is forced to reveal his sinister intentions to the Robinson family.
+Planning an “explosive” publicity stunt, magician Zalto (Al Lewis) makes Dr. Smith enter a spaceship, fire rockets at a deserted asteroid, and spell out Zalto’s name in flaming letters.
+When Will traps himself in the ship with Dr. Smith, however, Zalto must reveal his true, sinister motive to the Robinson family.

-Comedian Al Lewis (known for playing Sam “Grandpa” Dracula in The Munsters) deserves praise for his portrayal of Zalto, the shenanigans of whom serve to complement the campy tone of this episode.
-Especially worth noting are Zalto’s failed attempts to harness the power of magic, which, perhaps intentionally, resemble the antics of Lewis’ aforementioned Grandpa character.
+Comedian Al Lewis (known for playing Sam “Grandpa” Dracula in The Munsters) deserves praise for his portrayal of Zalto, whose shenanigans serve to complement the campy tone of this episode.
+Especially worth noting are Zalto’s failed attempts to harness the power of magic, which, perhaps intentionally, resemble the antics of Lewis’ iconic Grandpa character.

 While bidding farewell to Dr. Smith, Will and the Robot share a heartfelt exchange with their longtime companion.
-Though slightly touching, the parting sequence is overshadowed by a similar display in the following episode, “The Cave of the Wizards,” wherein Will must say goodbye to Dr. Smith and the Robot for supposedly the last time.
+Though quite touching, the parting sequence in “Rocket to Earth” is overshadowed by a similar display in the following episode, where Will says goodbye to Dr. Smith and the Robot for supposedly the last time.

 Upon learning that Will and Dr. Smith will soon arrive on Earth, Maureen responds with the statement, “Dear, I do hope it isn’t too cold; you know, he wasn’t very warmly dressed”—arguably the most cringe-inducing line in the entire series.

-For combining the talents of Lewis—a vaudeville performer—with those of Jonathan Harris, “Rocket to Earth” should be commended.
-Nevertheless, viewers of a serious inclination would be wise to forgo this effort.
+Combining the talents of Lewis—a vaudeville performer—with those of Jonathan Harris, “Rocket to Earth” will appeal to Lost in Space fans.
+Nevertheless, viewers of a serious nature might wish to avoid this effort.

 Overall Quality: 3/10